How to Add Push Notifications to Your Ecommerce Marketing Toolbox

 This can be particularly useful for ecommerce stores who have implemented a wishlist system.
 I typically get emails about my wishlist items going on sale.
 I usually open the email, check out which item it is, and then I may or may not click through to the site.

 However, with a push notification, there’s less content you add to a message, kind of like an SMS message.
-This leaves a bit of mystery, with the customer wondering which item it could possibly be.
+You have to be very precise about your offer and fit it into a enticing, yet short message.

 #2.
 Abandoned Cart Recovery with Push Notifications